ogc1231/sushi-cult-restaurant/README.md

 The footer located at the bottom of each webpage, with links to social media pages.

 ![Footer](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/footer.PNG)

 ### Home Page

+This is where the user will be brought to when first entering the website.

 ![Home Page](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/homepage-full.png)

 ### Booking Page

+This is where the user can book a table for the restaurant.

 ![Booking Page](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/booking-full.png)

 ### Menu Page

+This is where the user can see the types of sushi made in the restaurant.

 ![Menu Page](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/menu-full.png)

 ### Sushi Club Page

+This is where the user can learn about the sushi cooking lessons.

 ![Sushi Club Page1](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/club-full1.png)